 In contrast with the string quartet, this option includes three instruments and is open to any combination of three instruments (i.e. violin, viola, and cello.)
 A group this size projects very well in any space, whether it be indoor or outdoor.
 A major advantage to the trio instead of a full quartet is that you have almost the same sound with less cost.

+Select any one instrument for this solo option.
 This option is best for small, intimate events or an event with minimal space for musicians.
 One musician will play the melody.

 A brass ensemble is an extremely versatile option for any indoor or outdoor wedding.
 One of our partner ensembles, Tallabrassy, includes trumpet, french horn, trombone, and tuba.
 They can play as soloists and in any combination of the four instruments, and can also play with the string ensembles (different pricing will apply).
 Capable of performing many styles of music, Tallabrassy can add an exciting fanfare, a moment of pensive reflection, drinking songs, and anything in-between for your special day!